supposedly/nutshell/LAYMAN-README.md

 . . .
 ```

-Where `o` represents a live cell (1) and `.` a dead cell (0), will survive to the next generation (because the transition ends in a 1).
+...where `o` represents a live cell ('1') and `.` a dead cell ('0'), will survive to the next generation (i.e. remain a '1' cell).
 But!
 Since we specified
-`symmetries: permute` in the directives up top, what this actually does is apply the transition to *all permutations* of a neighborhood containing two live cells
+`symmetries: permute` in the directives up top, what this actually does is apply the specified transition to *all permutations* of a neighborhood containing two '1' cells
-and six dead cells... so, in effect, this fulfills the `S2` part of CGoL's `B3/S23`.
+and six '0' cells... so, in effect, this fulfills the `S2` part of CGoL's `B3/S23`.

-Survival is in fact the default behavior in a ruletable, but specifying it here explicitly serves to override the very next line,
+Survival is actually the default behavior in a ruletable, but specifying it here explicitly serves to override the very next line,
-`anyA,anyB,anyC,anyD,anyE,anyF,anyG,anyH,anyI,0`; the `anyX` variables contain states 0 and 1 both, so this effectively says that *any* cell with *any* configuration
+`anyA,anyB,anyC,anyD,anyE,anyF,anyG,anyH,anyI,0`; the `anyX` variables contain states 0 and 1 both, so the line effectively says that *any* cell
-of live/dead neighbors will die (become state `0`) -- **unless** its specific configuration was already covered by an earlier transition.
+with *any* configuration of live/dead neighbors will die (become state `0`) -- **unless** its specific configuration was already covered in an earlier transition.

 So that was transitions and variables in a nutshell.
 But why does the same variable need to be reassigned so many times in a row, as in `anyA`/`anyB`/`anyC`/.../`anyI`?
 That is because the format's designers chose to make variables "bound", or more-specifically "name-bound": once a variable name appears once in a transition, it can only
-refer to the same value from then on -- much like how back-referring to a regex group matches the exact same text rather than applying the group's pattern anew.
+refer to the same value from then on, much like how back-referring to a regex group matches the exact same text rather than applying the group's pattern anew.
 So if the
-rule-writer desires that a single variable appear multiple times in a transition *while* retaining its "variability", they must assign its value to multiple distinct names
+rule-writer desires that a single variable appear multiple times in a transition *while* retaining the var's "variability", they must assign its value to multiple
-and use a new name for each separate desired occurrence.
+distinct names, using a new var name for each separate desired occurrence.

 This format is powerful, clearly, and works well enough for many cases.
 But it's rather primitive alongside its being powerful, and while this generally can be tolerated
-(because not much is needed in most cases) there are times when it gets *tedious* to keep track of identical variables while declaring ever-so-slightly-repetitive transitions
+(because not much is needed a lot of the time) there are times when it gets *tedious* to keep track of identical variables while declaring the ever-so-slightly-repetitive
-one after the other in a complex rule, or so I found.
-Enter this project.
+transitions one after another in a complex rule, or so I found.

+Enter this whole project.

-# rueltabel
+### rueltabel

-I'm not going to go as far in depth as I did above, because this repo's README up front explains the major changes very clearly -- but, just for comparison, here's the same
+I'm not going to go as far in depth as I did above, because the repo's README explains the major changes quite clearly -- but, just for comparison, here's the same
-rule as above defined as a rueltabel:
+rule as above in "rueltabel" form:

 ```py
 @RUEL cgol